Conga Grid currently supports copy-and-paste operations from Google Docs®, Microsoft Excel® (desktop only), and Apple Numbers®.

-- Copy the date you want to insert.
+- Copy the data you want to insert.

-- Right-click Paste or use CTRL + V to paste that data into the Grid.
+- Right-click paste or use the CTRL + V function to paste the copied data into the Grid.

-- Click Save to Save the new/updated records.
+- Click Save to save the new or updated records.

 Ensure the column headers in the content you are pasting match exactly with the column headers in your Grid.